 Asteroids and Meteorites

+We are familiar with the planets in our solar system that revolve around the sun and many of us are also familiar with the asteroid belt between Mars and Jupiter.
 Asteroids in orbit move in the same direction as the planets.
 In size, asteroids may be microscopic and detectable only with sensitive equipment, or they may be as large as Ceres, the largest known asteroid at 623 miles in diameter.

+There are two other groups of asteroids with entirely different orbits.
+The Amor asteroids are in an orbit which regularly brings them near the earth’s orbit.
 The Apollo asteroids form another group, possibly more significant to us than the others.
 Their orbit actually crosses the earth’s, so they are an excellent source of meteorites, which means they can enter the atmosphere and strike the earth.

-If a major body impacted on land, it would make a crater about ten times its diameter in size and eject about twice as much debris into the atmosphere as the meteorite contained.
+If a large meteorite impacted on land, it would make a crater about ten times its diameter in size and eject about twice as much debris into the atmosphere as the meteorite contained.
 A dust cloud from the impact would darken the sky.
 A meteorite six miles in diameter could cause total darkness for up to a year.
-With total darkness of just a few months, temperatures on the surface would be below freezing and snowfalls of ten to twenty feet would result.
+With total darkness of just a few months, temperatures on the surface would be below freezing and snowfalls of ten to twenty feet could result.
 If smaller bodies impacted instead of a single large one, they could start immense fires and smoke would darken the skies.